P-TEFb/Heatmap/README.md

        avgx2 or avgx3 value and above such as the average value of the heatmap table times 2 or 3 and values above it.
        A gradient from black to white will be assigned to the values lower than the BLACK value.
 Users may write max or 30 or avgx2.
 GAMMA= default or a decimal such as 0.5.
 This option allows better contrast between black and white in our images.
+FRAGMENTCENTER= yes/no. If yes then fragment centers for each fragment in the mapped deduped bed file will be generated in the BEDFILE file path folder.
+                The extension of the fragment center file will say "-FC.bed" at the end.
 ```
 ## Requirements:
 Python libraries: ``` joblib, statistics, and glob. ```